 On March 27, 2023, the Cybersecurity Tech Accord (CTA) released a new set of principles to help guide the technology industry and others in dealing with the growing market of cyber mercenaries.
 Trend Micro was a co-author of these principles, bringing our expertise and research of cyber mercenaries to help craft these principles for the industry.
 Trend Micro is one of the founding members of the CTA, and we worked with other members, Cisco, META, and Microsoft, in developing them.
 With what is occurring in the world today, with Russia's invasion of Ukraine and the cyber aspect of it, from destructive attacks to espionage, the use of cyber mercenaries was an area we all found concerning and needed to be addressed within our industry.
-These principles, if adopted, will help the world deal with these cyber mercenaries and hopefully minimise their activities.
+These principles, if adopted, will help the world deal with these cyber mercenaries and hopefully minimize their activities.

 That’s why the Cybersecurity Tech Accord has released the following five principles:

 - Counter cyber-mercenaries’ use of products and services to harm people.